-The Center for Victim Advocacy delivers ongoing training sessions and educational programs to USF-Tampa students and employees.
-These sessions and programs include topics such as bystander intervention, consent, sexual violence, domestic violence, victimology, victim advocacy best practices, and crime prevention to students, staff, and faculty.
-Information on how to schedule these sessions and programs for your unit, group, or area is available on the Center for Victim Advocacy website: usf.edu/advocacy.
+The Center for Victim Advocacy and Violence Prevention delivers ongoing training sessions and educational programs to USF-Tampa students and employees.
+These sessions and programs include topics such as bystander intervention, consent, sexual violence, domestic violence, victimology, and crime prevention to students, staff, and faculty.
+Information on how to schedule these sessions and programs for your unit, group, or area is available on the Center for Victim Advocacy and Violence Prevention website: usf.edu/advocacy.